|All original Blog Posts Copyright 2010 - 2018. All Rights Reserved

 Red eye is caused by the light from the camera flash entering the iris of your subject and

-The red eye is caused because your flash is too close to the lens axis.
+red eye is caused because your flash is too close to the lens axis.
 Solution?
-Use a
+Use a flash

-flash bracket or be creative and get the flash unit a bit further from the lens.
-If your
+bracket or be creative and get the flash unit a bit further from the lens.
+If your camera has

-camera has a built-in flash have your model look away slightly, not directly at the lens and
+a built-in flash have your model look away slightly, not directly at the lens and flash.
+Most

-flash.
-Most retouching programs have the option of removing red eye from the image but
+retouching programs have the option of removing red eye from the image but it can be

 |We will never give your email address to a third party.